 What is a Living Wall?

-It is a wall that’s completely covered with greenery and contains a growing environment for the plants.
+Living walls planters are walls that are completely covered with greenery and contains a growing environment for the plants.

 They are comprised of plants grown using hydroponics in supported vertical systems.
 These systems are generally attached to an internal or external wall that is partially or completely covered.

-Living walls are different from green facades in that they incorporate multiple containerized plantings to create the vegetation cover rather than being reliant on fewer numbers of plants that climb and spread to provide cover.
+Living walls planters are different from green facades in that they incorporate multiple containerized plantings to create the vegetation cover rather than being reliant on fewer numbers of plants that climb and spread to provide cover.
 They are also known as “green walls” or “ vertical garden”.

 How do Living Walls and Vertical Gardening Work?